This post may contain affiliate links.

 In the last few years, I have won a huge amount of money matched betting.
 This is some of it.
 That’s right, some of it.
 We also had nice holidays, had lovely days out and treated ourselves to a few new things.
 We’ve been able to buy a car, not worry about job security and generally just feel much happier in our lives knowing that we have this money sitting in premium bonds.
 We’ve even started investing for our daughter now, in the hope that one day she’ll have a huge win with her premium bonds!

 The main downside to premium bonds, besides the fact it is ultimately a lottery, is seeing all of the unclaimed prizes.
 I wish they would do something else to ensure that everyone receives their prizes.
-Also, the odds of winning is obviously lowered the less you hold.
+Also, the odds of winning are obviously lowered the less you hold.
 I think the sweet spot is around £20,000 from what I’ve read online.
-However, the number of prizes is huge, so we have a win most months which is great.
+However, the number of prizes is huge.
+I’ve been disappointed in the last few months to have several £0 months, and not more than £25 won in any single draw.

 Pin it for later